codecollection/cms/phpmyadmin/doc/config.rst

 Navigation panel setup
 ----------------------

-.. config:option:: $cfg['ShowDatabasesNavigationAsTree']

-    :type: boolean
-    :default: true

-    In the navigation panel, replaces the database tree with a selector

-.. config:option:: $cfg['FirstLevelNavigationItems']

-    :type: integer
-    :default: 100

-    The number of first level databases that can be displayed on each page of navigation tree.

 .. config:option:: $cfg['MaxNavigationItems']

     :type: integer
-    :default: 50
+    :default: 250

-    The number of items (tables, columns, indexes) that can be displayed on each page of the navigation tree.
+    The number of items that can be displayed on each page of the navigation tree.

 .. config:option:: $cfg['NavigationTreeEnableGrouping']